QiukaiQi/qiukaiqi.github.io/_pages/about.md

 **News**

+**2021-Feb-10** I have a paper titled as "BPActuators: Lightweight and low-cost soft actuators by balloons and plastics" accepted by IEEE RoboSoft 2021.

 **2021-Feb-10** I finished a full-day training on scanning electron microscope (SEM) (S-4500, Hitachi) in JAIST Center for Nano Materials and Technology.
 Many thanks to Mr. Notoya for the very detailed instructions.

 **2021-Jan-30** I finished a three-day hands-on training on nano fabrication in JAIST clean room with higher standard of cleanness than NASA, fabricating a nano scale gas sensor by suspending graphene.
 Many thanks to Dr. Liu for the very detailed instructions on **spinning coating, baking, electron beam lithography, processing, and electron beam deposition**.